 In Maze Machina, you will have a slightly lighter experience than in Meteorfall: Krumit's Tale, but essentially pretty similar down to the core.
 It also looks and feels slightly more realistic (because of its 3D approach), so if you want something more clockwork-y and less cartoon-y, give it a shot.

 Fair warning though - it might not be for you though if you want a more action-packed iOS roguelite.Download Maze Machina

 Road Not Taken splices roguelike elements into the tile-sliding puzzler, and the results are brilliant.
 Add into the mix a gorgeous cartoon art style and a surprisingly emotive story, and you have one of the most unique roguelikes for iPhone and iPad on this list.

 It looks beautiful, but that's just the tip of the iceberg.
 Road Not Taken is filled with puzzles, battles and secrets at every corner.
 It's a brilliant mobile game that should be in everyone's collection, roguelike / roguelite fan or not.Download Road Not Taken

 Card Hog offers the kind of deck-based roguelike dungeon crawler that we see a lot of on mobile, but it pulls the formula off with style.
 It's far deeper than its cartoony graphics would suggest.

-What that means is, it's an ingeniously crafted concoction that allows for a multitude of playstyles, mechanics and approaches, that will appeal to a lot of players seeking to play something unique.
-There are dangers lurking at every corner - or almost every corner, and the battles intensify as you progress.
+What that means is, that it's an ingeniously crafted concoction that allows for a multitude of playstyles, mechanics and approaches, that will appeal to a lot of players seeking to play something unique.
+Dangers are lurking at every corner - or almost every corner, and the battles intensify as you progress.
 Don't let the cutesy graphics fool you, Card Hog is actually a fairly challenging game that shouldn't be taken lightly!Download Card Hog